Robin Sloan: Career

 Sloan crowdfunded his novella Annabel Scheme in 2009 through Kickstarter.
 After successfully funding the project, he quit his job at Current to write the novella full time.
 About a thousand copies of the novella were printed and the novella was released under a Creative Commons NonCommercial license.

 Prior to working as an author, Sloan worked at Twitter as a media manager, helping news companies condense their reports to Twitter's 140 characters tweet limit.

 Sloan's first novel Mr. Penumbra's 24-Hour Bookstore was released in 2012.
 The story began as a 6,000 word short story published onto Sloan's personal website and Kindle Store.
 The novel was listed in San Francisco Chronicle's list of top 100 books of 2012.
 It is about a laid-off Silicon Valley tech worker who begins working at a dusty bookstore with very few customers, only to start discovering one secret after another.
 The mysterious old books, along with the store's owner, lead to a 500‑year‑old secret society.

 His second novel Sourdough was released in September 2017.
 It was listed as one of the San Francisco Chronicle's top 100 books of 2017.

 His speculative fiction short story The Conspiracy Museum was published in The Atlantic in May 2020 as part of the "Shadowlands" project exploring conspiracy thinking in the United States.

-Sloan and his partner Kathryn Tomajan produce olive oil under the Fat Gold brand.
-They harvest off of leased land in Sunol, California.
+His third novel, Moonbound, was released on 11 June 2024.

 Personal life

 Sloan resides in Rockridge, Oakland, California.
+Sloan and his partner Kathryn Tomajan produce olive oil under the Fat Gold brand.
+They harvest off of leased land in Sunol, California.